4.2 Sensor Placement, Stabilization, and Reporting

 Key Takeaways

-- The sensing portion must be surrounded by enough concrete, commonly at least 3 in. or 75 mm in all directions.
+- The sensing portion must be covered by at least 3 in.
+(75 mm) of concrete in every direction.

 Getting the Sensor Into Real Concrete

-After inserting the device, the technician presses concrete around the stem at the surface.
-This is a small step with a large purpose: it closes the opening where air could reach the sensor.
-If the probe is left in an open hole, the reading can be pulled toward the air temperature, especially in hot sun or cold wind.
-The concrete itself must control the reading.
+After inserting the device, the technician presses or works the concrete around the stem at the surface.
+This small step closes the opening where air could reach the sensor.
+If the probe is left in an open hole, the reading drifts toward air temperature, especially in hot sun or cold wind.

 The reading is not taken instantly.
-The device must remain in place until the temperature stabilizes, with a minimum wait commonly emphasized as 2 minutes and a maximum time of 5 minutes after insertion.
+The device must remain in place until the temperature reading stabilizes, which C1064 frames as a minimum of 2 minutes and a maximum of 5 minutes after insertion.
 The technician reads the temperature while the device remains embedded.
 Removing the thermometer and then reading it in the air defeats the purpose of the stabilization period.

 |---|---|---|